Blueberry Pie with Salted Whipped Cream

 Place pie pan on rimmed half sheet pan.
 Spoon fully cooled blueberry filling into the prepared pie shell.
 Place chilled leaves all over the filling overlapping randomly.
 Bake 15 minutes at 400°F, reduce temperature to 375°F; bake until golden brown and bubbling.
 About 45 minutes more.
 If the crust is browning too quickly, cover it loosely with foil.
 Transfer pie to wire rack, cool completely, about 4 to 5 hours.

 Chill bowl of stand mixer, optional.
 Pour heavy cream into bowl of stand mixer fitted with whisk attachment.
 Whip heavy cream until soft peaks.
 Add sour cream and whip for 1 minute more.
-Make whipped cream before serving or up to 1 hour in advance Served slices of pie with a dollop whipped cream, add a pinch of Jacobsen Salt Co.
-Pure Kosher Sea Salt.
+Make whipped cream before serving or up to 1 hour in advance.
+Serve slices of pie with a dollop whipped cream, add a pinch of kosher sea salt.